eduMFA/eduMFA/doc/workflows_and_tools/enrollment_tools.rst

 ----------------

-This section describes the usage of several software tools to facilitate and automate token enrollment with privacyIDEA.
+This section describes the usage of several software tools to facilitate and automate token enrollment with eduMFA.
 This is especially important for hardware tokens whose secrets have to be brought to the system.

 .. toctree::